AlexKnyshov/TML/README.md

 ## Only image classification, using the trained network

 For this stage only the model and the folder with images to classify are needed (no need for features folder, or the initial images used for training).
-To run the classifier, use the following command, assuming the images to classify are located in `images_to_classify` folder:
+To run the classifier, use the following command, assuming the images to classify are located in `images_to_classify` folder and the model files are stored in `models` folder:

 ```
-python train_and_predict.py -p C -c images_to_classify
+python train_and_predict.py -p C -c images_to_classify -m models
 ```

 Make sure you use exactly same settings (if not default) that were used for the feature extraction and training, e.g., SVM or DNN, resolutions, configuration of blocks...